jfhammell/stcolumba/pages/pages-root-folder/index.md

 widget1:
   title: "Worship Services"
   image: widget-interior-img-1592.jpg
-  url: /2021/amber-stage/
+  url: /2021/yellow-stage/
-  text: "<b>Sunday Worship 9:30am</b><br/>Join us virtually via Zoom during the month of July 2021.
-We will be suspending all services for the month of August.
-In-person worship will resume starting September 5th."
-#  text: "<b>Sunday Worship 9:30am</b><br/>All are welcome.
-COVID-19 precautions are in place.<br/>In-person worship will be suspended from December 26 to January 23."
+  text: "<b>Sunday Worship 9:30am</b><br/>All are welcome.
+COVID-19 precautions are in place."
 #  url: /worship/
 #  image: widget-zoom-chris-montgomery-smgTvepind4-unsplash.jpg
 #  text: "<b>Sunday Worship 9:30am</b><br/>Join us virtually via Zoom. <a href='/2020/sunday-school'>Children's Sunday School</a> is available at 1:30pm.
 Contact the <a href='mailto:webmaster@stcolumbaottawa.ca'>webmaster</a> to receive the invitation."

+#widget2:
+#  title: "COVID-19"
+#  url: /2021/yellow-stage/
+#  image: widget-covid-19-640x384.png
+#  text: "We resumed in-person worship services at St&nbsp;Columba on September 5, 2021.
+Precautions have been put in place following the diocese pandemic plan to ensure a safe worship space."

 widget2:
-  title: "COVID-19"
+  title: "Blessing of the Animals"
-  url: /2021/amber-stage/
+  url: /2021/blessing-animals/
-  image: widget-covid-19-640x384.png
+  image: widget-cat-isabela-ferreira-780664-unsplash.jpg
-  text: "We will resume in-person worship services at St&nbsp;Columba on September 5, 2021.
-Precautions have been put in place following the diocese pandemic plan to ensure a safe worship space."
+  text: "Join us with your pets on <b>Sunday, October 3</b> for the Blessing of the Animals service on the Feast of St Francis."

 widget3:
   title: "Facilities"